Complete logics for elementary team properties: Introduction

 In the second part of this paper we study the axiomatization problem of our logics \FOT and \FOTd.
-In \Cref{sec:FOT} we introduce a sound and complete system of natural deduction for \FOT that on one hand behaves like the system of \FO to a certain extend (in the sense of Lemma \ref{FO2FOT_eqiv}), while on the other hand incorporates natural and interesting rules for inclusion atoms and their interaction with the weak logical constants.
+In \Cref{sec:FOT} we introduce a sound and complete system of natural deduction for \FOT that on one hand behaves like the system of \FO to a certain extent (in the sense of Lemma \ref{FO2FOT_eqiv}), while on the other hand incorporates natural and interesting rules for inclusion atoms and their interaction with the weak logical constants.
+It is also worth mentioning that inquisitive first-order logic (\textsf{InqBQ}) \cite{Ciardelli_PhD} adopts a similar (though technically different) type of team semantics.
+Our weak quantifiers $\forallo$ and $\existso$ are essentially the same as the quantifiers in \textsf{InqBQ}, and our rules for these quantifiers are also closely related to those ones in the deduction system of \textsf{InqBQ}, which is shown in \cite{Grilletti2021} to be complete for the classical antecedent fragment of \textsf{InqBQ}.